FalveyLibraryTechnology/VuOwma/README.md

 <pre>
 CREATE DATABASE vuowma;
+CREATE USER 'vuowma-username'@'localhost' IDENTIFIED BY 'vuowma-password';
-GRANT ALL ON vuowma.* TO 'vuowma-username'@'localhost' IDENTIFIED BY 'vuowma-password';
+GRANT ALL ON vuowma.* TO 'vuowma-username'@'localhost';
 </pre>

 3. Populate the database with the contents of the `mysql.sql` file in this repository: